 This difficulty in predicting ASSI extent from year to year has led to many predictions of its total collapse that have not come to pass.
 Back in 2007 some thought that 2013 would first see an ice-free Arctic, a prediction which seemed to be supported by the record low extent in 2012.
 When 2013 came along and the ice was still above the 2012 record, some predicted 2015 or 2016 instead.
 The well-known Arctic researcher Peter Wadhams stated in 2016 in his book Farewell to Ice that, having earlier expected to be gone by the mid-2010s, he now expected an ice-free summer Arctic by 2017 or 2018 – which again hasn’t happened.
 This repeated postponement has then been used by contrarians to wrongly claim that the wider climate science is flawed.

 Now, we are seeing 2022 being predicted as the next big year to be worried about for sea ice.
 But the observed trend is overlain by so much natural variability that predicting a specific year becomes a guessing game that may both prompt excessive alarm and undermine confidence in climate science.
-Based on what we’ve seen from both observations and the most recent IPCC report, an ice-free Arctic summer could happen within the next few decades under medium to high emissions scenarios, and very likely within this century, but the specific year will depend greatly on natural variability and how much more we emit in future.
+Based on what we’ve seen from both observations and the most recent IPCC report, an ice-free Arctic summer could happen within the next few decades and is likely by around mid-century under medium to high emissions scenarios, but the specific year will depend greatly on natural variability and how much more we emit in future.

 What of the second part of the claim we started with, that an ice-free Arctic – the so-called ‘blue ocean event’ mentioned at the beginning of this post – would have catastrophic regional and global climate impacts that risk runaway warming?
 Here the story has also been overhyped.